Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Friendships

-If your kids aren’t on any social media platforms themselves, you could also make arrangements with their friends' parents to keep the kids in touch through messaging, or whatever means works for your family.
+If your kids aren’t on any social media platforms themselves, you could also make arrangements with their friends' parents to keep the kids in touch through messaging.
 This way, moving from NZ doesn’t have to mean saying goodbye to friendships.